davidmfinol/davidmfinol.github.io/blog/deep-link.md

 ## Conclusion

-I don't know if anyone else would want to set up a complicated system of deep links like I have done here, but I'm hoping this all this information is at least interesting to someone out there!
+I don't know if anyone else would want to set up a complicated system of deep links like I have done here, but I'm hoping all this information is at least interesting to someone out there!